+data (EMFISIS-L0) was included to allow the RBSPICE SOC to create preliminary pitch angles for analysis in the MIDL software.
+Enhancements to the external interfaces from FTECS included the development of a RESTful API based upon the Heliophysics Application Programmer’s Interface (HAPI – see Vandergriff et. al, 2019) which allows for streaming of RBSPICE data using a JSON object specification.

 Summary of RBSPICE Data Pipeline and Products

 The RBSPICE data processing pipeline was architected and designed using the Unified Modeling Language (UML – Rumbaugh, 2004; Booch, 1999).
-It was implemented in Microsoft C# (Wiltamuth, 2006) to run originally on Microsoft Windows 8.1 or Microsoft Windows Server 2012 operating systems, with the final data production occurring on Microsoft Windows 10 and/or Microsoft Windows 2019 Server.
+It was implemented in Microsoft C# (Wiltamuth, 2006) to run on Microsoft Windows 8.1 with final production occurring on Microsoft Windows 10.
 The production systems were based upon software and systems used for production of the Cassini Magnetospheric Imaging Instrument (MIMI) data (Krimigis et. al, 2004) although significant modifications and enhancements were made to the overall software systems with a design toward utility and generalization instead of high-speed performance.
-This choice was made for the flexibility of the system to quickly revised and generate new data products with the recognition that existing and future hardware system performance would greatly exceed the demand for the overall production needs for a nominal 2-year mission.
-As the mission duration was extended from Extended Mission I, II, III, and into Phase F, the RBSPICE production hardware at FTECS was upgraded several times to support the larger than planned data production needs and the size of the final data repository.

-The final production of RBSPICE data occurred within a series of Virtual Machines (VM) configured on Microsoft Hyper-V running Microsoft Windows 10 on a DELL R840 server with 144 logical processors, 1.5 TB RAM, and 24x1.62TB NVMe drives.
-The final system was configured with 20 VM’s per spacecraft.
-The production database was implemented using Microsoft SQL Server 2019 and was utilized to store only the dependency data required for production.

-The RBSPICE data production pipeline was developed as a series of segments based upon NASA Data Level definitions (see Appendix A) (CSV=Comma Separated Value, CDF=Common Data Format (Kessel, 1995)):
+The RBSPICE data production pipeline was developed as a series of segments based upon NASA Data Level definitions (see Appendix A) (CSV=Comma Separated Value, CDF=Common Data Format (Kessel, 1995)).
+Production of each NASA data level in the RBSPICE SOC occurred as a set of dependent steps with all data products for any particular day being generated for each production segment (NASA data level).
+Enhancement to the L3 data production included two additional products using team-defined binning algorithms.
+The primary L3 data product includes the L2 differential flux along with calculated pitch and phase angles for each record for each telescope.
+Additionally, magnetic ephemeris coordinate information is included which was taken directly from the ECT Magnet Ephemeris (MagEphem) data product [Reeves et al., 2021].
+See Table 1 for details on RBSPICE data products time resolution, data formats, and primary data units.

+Table 1 List of RBSPICE data products per NASA Data Level including time resolution, data formats, and primary data units.